foundational-networks/PEEL/Omnet_Sims/README.md

 * [Step 3: Clone the repository](#step-3-cloning-the-repository) (~ 5 minutes)
 * [Step 4: Build the project](#step-4-building-the-project) (~ 20 minutes)
 * [Step 5: Downloading distribution files](#step-5-downloading-distribution-files) (~ 15 minutes)
-* [Step 6: Run the simulations and extract the results](#small-scale-simulations-extra-step-for-evaluation-in-a-short-time) (This step can take from a few hours to a few weeks depending on the simulations that you run)
+* [Step 6: Run the simulations and extract the results](#small-scale-simulations-extra-step-for-evaluation-in-a-short-time) (This step can take from a few minutes to a few weeks depending on the simulations that you run)

 ### Step 1: Installing dependencies